 How Thunderstorms Form

-Most thunderstorms form with three stages: the cumulus stage when storm clouds form, the mature stage when the storm is fully formed, and then the dissipating stage when the storm weakens and breaks apart.
+Most thunderstorms form in three stages: the developing stage, when storm clouds form; the mature stage, when the storm is fully formed; and the dissipating stage, when the storm weakens and breaks apart.

 When warm, moist air moves upward in an updraft, puffy cumulus clouds may form in the atmosphere.
 The moisture in the air condenses into water droplets as it rises.
 The cloud will continue to grow as long as warm air from below continues to rise.